fogellab/multiWGCNA/README.md

 To cite multiWGCNA in publications, please use:

-  Tommasini, D, Fogel, BL (2023). multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data.
+  Tommasini, D., Fogel, B.L.
+(2023). multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data.
 BMC Bioinformatics, 24, 1:115.